-Understanding Animal Research (UAR) wants to see a time when everyone understands the benefits that animal research brings to science and society.
+Understanding Animal Research (UAR) wants to see a time when everyone understands how and why animals are used in research to benefit society.

-UAR fosters public understanding of the humane use of animals in bio-scientific research in the UK.
+UAR fosters public understanding of the humane use of animals in bio scientific research in the UK.
 It achieves this by engaging with and providing information for the public and by encouraging the bioscience sector to be open in explaining to the public why and how animals are used in research.
 UAR also works towards a favourable policy, regulatory and operating environment for the humane use of animals in research in the UK.

-The UAR approved strategy for 2019 - 2023 has top level goals as follows:
+The UAR approved strategy for 2024 - 2028 has top level goals as follows:

-· Engaging the public
+Engaging the public